-The story goes that Walter, as he was riding from Huddersfield to Halifax, was thrown from his horse into a swampy marsh.
+The story of the Parish Church is that Walter de Lacy was travelling by horse between Huddersfield and Halifax (they owned a property in Almondbury) when he was thrown from his horse into a swampy marsh.
 Fearing for his life, he vowed that if he were spared, he would found a church at Huddersfield.
-Walter lived to keep his promise and the church was built around 1090 – 1100.
-(The date should not be earlier, since the Domesday Book of 1085 records no church yet in ‘Odersfelt’.)
+Walter lived and kept his promise and the church was built around 1090-1100.
+The date could not be earlier as the Doomsday book of 1085 records no church in “Odersfelt”.

 During the years 1503 – 6 the church had been rebuilt in the ‘Perpendicular’ style.
 The Parish Church had at least two chantry chapels possibly at some distance from the church.
 Masses would have been said here for the dead, before the reformation.
 We believe one such chapel to have existed at Bay Hall in Birkby, Huddersfield.